deenhe91/deenhe91.github.ia/_posts/2016-05-13-projectmcnulty.md

 Moral of the story: Find a project and _stick to it_.
 You can make something interesting out of everything.

-####This ties in to the second lesson: Don't try and change the world with every project.
+### Don't try and change the world with every project.

 You will __always__ be disappointed. __Always__.
 One of my main issues is having to make everything I do 'important' to justify putting time into it.
 But ultimately this course is about learning the ropes.
 Taking on seemingly less serious topics will allow faster blooming of my technical capabilities.
 I have always appreciated the little things and I get excited by small logic problems and even things like data cleaning (_HOW??_) but if I have to present a project I have had a tendency to overthink and search for the much much bigger picture.
 This has made it difficult to get excited about things that just have a simple bigger picture.
 Or projects that are only focused on 'increasing revenue'.
 But I have realised how detrimental this is.
 For the leaf project I went to lengths to make up a story about the APOCALYPSE!
 Are you ready?